ulamaca/kuanlee.github.io/_pages/about.md

 As a passionate Machine Learning Engineer, my driving force lies in leveraging AI technology to elevate the realms of life sciences and therapeutics.
 I am dedicated to applying cutting-edge machine learning techniques to engineer solutions that transcend conventional boundaries, aiming to revolutionize and enhance the impact of technology in these critical fields.

+[TODO] The next thing to do is to try out blog writing, writing down my exprierences of spinning up this personal website. https://emojibase.dev/shortcodes/ is a good reference source for typing emojis

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.